 Nor must we gamble, ever again, with the security of this country by neglecting our defense readiness.
 The day I took office, our armed forces were in a shocking state of neglect.
-We had shortage of skilled manpower, of faulty equipment, lack of spare parts, and insufficient fuel and ammunition for proper training.
+We had shortages of skilled manpower, faulty equipment, lack of spare parts, and insufficient fuel and ammunition for proper training.
 We had planes that couldn't fly, ships that couldn't leave port and helicopters that couldn't stay aloft.

 I believe it is immoral to ask the sons and daughters of America to protect this land with second-rate equipment and bargain basement weapons.
 If they can put their lives on the line to protect our way of life, then by golly we can give them the weapons, training, and money they need to do the job right.
-When it comes to keeping America safe and strong, when it comes to keeping America free, there should be no Republicans or Democrats, only patriotic Americans working together for the greater good.
+When it comes to keeping America safe and strong, when it comes to keeping America safe and strong, when it comes to keeping America free, there should be no Republicans or Democrats, only patriotic Americans working together for the greater good.